thii/FontAwesome.swift/README.md

 Use Font Awesome in your Swift projects

+To see the complete set of 675 icons in Font Awesome 4.7.0, please check the [FontAwesome.io](http://fontawesome.io/icons/) site.

 ## Installation

 Since this is a Swift project, integrating using Carthage is the recommended way.
 Releases which support CocoaPods might be delayed sometimes.